MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 - pip install --upgrade git+https://github.com/MikeSmithLabTeam/particletracker

 Once installed you will need some way to write simple code and execute it.
-The bare bones approach is to use a notepad and write the few lines of code as detailed in "Getting started".
+The bare bones approach is to use notepad and write the few lines of code as detailed in "Getting started".
 Save the file as eg. testscript.py and then from the conda command prompt navigate to the correct folder and run this script using "python testscript.py".
 Alternatively and far better in the long run is to install a python IDE and learn how to run code in the conda environment you've